tback/ansible-django/README.md

 # Ansible Django Deployment playbook.

+Please not that the MIT License is in effect only if the [license pull request](https://github.com/airtonix/ansible-django/pull/3) is accepted.

 This playbook works with (or will aim to work with) the following technologies:

 * Django